 As you cook hamburger patties on the grill, the grease drops and collects in the trap.
 As this process takes place, a secondary fuel source is slowly accumulating.
 It doesn’t take too long and too many barbecues for that grease trap to fill and create a dangerous situation for you.
 Aside from the grease problem, spiders and other insects can build nests in the burner tubes.
 This can block gas flow which can result in what we call “flashback fire” which can cause flames to come out around the control panel.

-So, what causes gas grill or grease fires?
+So, what causes gas grill / barbecue or grease fire?

 The temperature within the grill can reach very high temperatures of more than 500°F in just a minute or two when the grill cover is closed and the burners are on.
 If there is residual grease, it can ignite and can release a terrible amount of energy that can quickly spread to nearby items or even your home depending on where the grill is located in your house.
 This is not the only way residual grease can start fires.
 Flare-ups from grilling fatty foods or meats that have been marinated in oil which is an expected part of the grilling experience can also ignite residual grease if they are accumulated.